experimaestro/experimaestro-python/README.md

 Experimaestro is a computer science experiment manager whose goals are:

-* To decompose experiments into a set of parameterizable tasks
+- To decompose experiments into a set of parameterizable tasks
-* Schedule tasks and handle dependencies between tasks
+- Schedule tasks and handle dependencies between tasks
-* Avoids to re-run the same task two times by computing unique task IDs dependending on the parameters
+- Avoids to re-run the same task two times by computing unique task IDs dependending on the parameters
-* Handle experimental parameters through tags
+- Handle experimental parameters through tags

-Full documentation can be found in [https://experimaestro.github.io/experimaestro-python/](https://experimaestro.github.io/experimaestro-python/)
+The full documentation can be read by going to the following URL: [https://experimaestro-python.readthedocs.io](https://experimaestro-python.readthedocs.io)

 # Install